-In order to provide customers with resilient defense mechanisms, Capsule8 Strategies can be configured with the ability to dynamically respond to attacks in real-time, effectively disrupting exploitation and preventing damage to your production environment.
+In order to provide customers with resilient defense mechanisms, Capsule8 Policies can be configured with the ability to dynamically respond to attacks in real-time, effectively disrupting exploitation and preventing damage to your production environment.

-Response actions are set through the strategy’s
+Response actions are set through the policy’s

 responseAction sub-key.
 When Capsule8 produces an alert where a response action was taken, the alert’s notifications field will include a new alert notification whose

 message_fields detail the response action taken and the status of the response action.
 We highly recommend testing response actions before enabling them by performing dry runs.